 Brown Rats

-Brown rats, also known as common rats or Norweigian rats, are by far the most common type of rat in the UK.
+Brown rats, also known as common rats or Norwegian rats, are by far the most common type of rat in the UK.
 They are greyish-brown in colour and have a slanted head with a blunt nose, small hair-covered ears, and a hairless tail that is shorter than their body length.

 Black Rats